cosimameyer/cosimameyer.com/content/post/2022-09-21-writing-functions-in-r/index.md

 ![small_image](/images/single-blog/CS_Functions.png)

-{{< detail-tag "Alternative text" >}} Image showing how a general function in R looks like (a function has arguments, a function statement, and usually a return function).
+{{< detail-tag "Alternative text" >}}
+Image showing how a general function in R looks like (a function has arguments, a function statement, and usually a return function).
 Good practices when writing functions are:

-Use meaningful names for your functions.
-It’s good to use verbs for functions; Make your function short and simple - each function should do one thing at a time; Use an explicit return statement;
+- Use meaningful names for your functions.
+It’s good to use verbs for functions
+- Make your function short and simple - each function should do one thing at a time
+- Use an explicit return statement
-Writing assertions, warnings and stops is helpful {{< /detail-tag >}}
+- Writing assertions, warnings and stops is helpful

+{{< /detail-tag >}}